 Human Subjects Protections Training

-Researchers, including research study staff and students, working with human subjects or data and samples from humans must sometimes complete training in human subjects protections in order to meet the requirements of the organizations they are affiliated with or of funding organizations.
+Researchers, including research study staff and students, working with human subjects or data and samples from humans must sometimes complete training in human subjects protections to meet the requirements of the organizations they are affiliated with or funders.
 Training educates researchers about the ethical principles for working with human research subjects and the regulatory requirements for conducting research.

 University of Washington Requirements